 International students at Richard Bland College of The College of William and Mary can expect to pay around $19,710 per year, before any scholarships or financial aid.

-Room and board at Bland is $10,039 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Bland costs $12,103 a year.
+This number covers the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining halls.

 Tuition and fees may vary depending on program, course level, location, and more.